xcart/xcart-docs/_pages/kb_en/look_and_feel/navigation/adding_new_items_to_your_stores_menus.md

              For example, to add a link to google.com, you will need to enter the link as `http://google.com/`).
              {% endnote %}
-     * Specify user level the menu item should be visible for.
-Select from the options available in drop-down:
+     * **Visible for** : Specify the user level the menu item should be visible for.
+Select from the options available in the drop-down:
        * Any visitors
        * Anonymous users only
        * Logged in users only